nymtech/docs/content/_index.md

 Nym is a blockchain-based privacy platform.
 It provides strong network-level privacy against sophisticated end-to-end attackers, and *rights-to-use* control of resources using blinded, re-randomizable, decentralized credentials.

-Our goal is to allow developers to build Privacy Enhanced Applications (PEApps), or upgrade existing apps, with privacy features unavailable in other systems.
+Our goal is to allow developers to build Privacy Enhanced Applications (Peaps), or upgrade existing apps, with privacy features unavailable in other systems.